manifold-systems/manifold/manifold-deps-parent/manifold-image/README.md

 formats including png, jpg, gif, and bmp via a collection of utility classes such as `javax.swing.ImageIcon` and `javax.scene.image.Image`.

-As with any library, access to the underlying data source is indirect.
+As with any library, access to the underlying data resource is indirect.
 Here we manually create an `ImageIcon` with a raw String naming the image file.
 This is error prone because there is no type-safety connecting the String with the file on disk -- your build process will not catch typos or file rename related errors: